HOStudioApps/HO-ClipTrace/README.md

 ## ⬇️ Download

-Free 30-minute trial included.
+The app can be used for **30 minutes per session** without a license.

-A lifetime license is required after the trial period.
+A lifetime license removes the session limit.

 [Download the latest version](https://github.com/HOStudioApps/HO-ClipTrace/releases/latest)